My Manic Pixie Dream Programming Language

 First-Class Package Management

-I can't tell what I dislike more - nonexistant package management,
+I can't tell what I dislike more - nonexistant package management, or multiple

-managers.
-I would much rather have an included package and
+rather have an included package and dependency manager like cargo

-or
+, or

 gem

-built in than have the freedom to choose between
+built in than have the freedom to choose between have a dozen inferior

-things to do with my time than manually wrangle every dependency of
+implementations.
+Likewise, I just have better things to do with my time than

-my project without a package manager.
+manually wrangle every dependency of my project without a package manager.

 Meta-Features

-While not features of the language itself, there are a few things
+While not features of the language itself, there are a few things that would

-a full-featured, batteries-included web framework like Django or
+batteries-included web framework like Django or Rails or Laravel.
+An active

-questions on StackOverflow or GitHub issues is also a plus, in
+community willing to answer questions on StackOverflow or GitHub issues is also

-addition to accessible and up-to-date documentation.
-A
+a plus, in addition to accessible and up-to-date documentation.
+A first-class

-first-class tool like rustdoc
+tool like rustdoc

 Nice to Not Haves